 Use our handy quantity guidelines to ensure you order just the right amount of catering for your next working lunch or corporate event.
 Although it can be stored in the office fridge, most of our leftovers inevitably end up in the bin.
 It’s important to find the balance between too little or too much food.
 Have a chat to our friendly corporate catering experts if you need some advice.
-We'll will be happy to assist you.
-We’ll make sure no one goes hungry, while at the same time, no food goes to waste.
+We'll will be happy to assist and ensure no one goes hungry, while at the same time, no food goes to waste.

 Doggy bags are a great way to reduce food waste!
 Extra food can be placed in the office kitchen for other staff to enjoy, or allow staff to take doggy bags home.